Non-Prescription Cough Syrup with Codeine: What is Codeine?

 Since Codeine is an opiate, there is a potential for an overdose.
 If one does not follow the instructions indicated on the syrup bottle or fails to obey the doctor’s guidelines, an overdose may occur.
 Symptoms of Codeine overdose include confusion, constipation, dizziness, cold skin, and breathing problems.
 If any of these signs start to show after one has ingested a considerable amount of Codeine-based cough syrup, immediately call 9-1-1.

-Furthermore, Codeine cough syrup should not be taken if:
+Furthermore, Codeine cough syrup should not be taken if the patient is:

 Natural Alternatives To Codeine